talentran/Mod-3-PROJECT---What-you-wanna-eat/README.md

 4. Start the application: `npm start`
 5. Open your web browser and visit `http://localhost:3000`.

+## Link to the deployed app

+You can visit the live application [here](https://app-what-you-wanna-eat.onrender.com).

 _The application is still in the building process and has yet complete._